CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ==========
 ```

-Now the block n°2 ensure that topics must starts with `"TOPIC_PREFIX"`.
+Now the block n°2 ensure that topics must starts with `"my-own-prefix"`.

 You can find more examples on the [biscuit-pulsar authorization java tests](https://github.com/CleverCloud/biscuit-pulsar/blob/master/src/test/java/com/clevercloud/biscuitpulsar/AuthorizationProviderBiscuitTest.java).